micheles/decorator/documentation.rst

 .. code-block:: python

- class Scissor(object):
+ class Scissors(object):
      ordinal = 2

-I have added an ordinal to the Rock-Paper-Scissor classes to simplify the implementation.
+I have added an ordinal to the Rock-Paper-Scissors classes to simplify the implementation.
 The idea is to define a generic function ``win(a, b)`` of two arguments corresponding to the moves of the first and second player respectively.
-The moves are instances of the classes Rock, Paper and Scissors; Paper wins over Rock, Scissor wins over Paper and Rock wins over Scissor.
+The moves are instances of the classes Rock, Paper and Scissors; Paper wins over Rock, Scissors wins over Paper and Rock wins over Scissors.
 The function will return +1 for a win, -1 for a loss and 0 for parity.
 There are 9 combinations, however combinations with the same ordinal (i.e. the same class) return 0;
 moreover by exchanging the order of the arguments the sign of the